Ashkelon: Landmarks

+The town’s historic architecture was built predominantly using local kurkar sandstone, with extensive secondary reuse (spolia) of marble columns and capitals taken from ancient Tel Ashkelon.

 Ashkelon National Park

 The ancient site of Ascalon is now administered as the Ashkelon National Park.
 The walls that encircled the city are still visible, as well as Canaanite earth ramparts.
 The park contains mainly Roman, Byzantine, and Crusader ruins.
 The largest dog cemetery in the ancient world was discovered in Ashkelon.

 A Roman burial tomb two kilometres north of Ashkelon National Park was discovered in 1937.
 There are two burial tombs, a painted Hellenistic cave and a Roman cave.
 The Hellenistic cave is decorated with paintings of nymphs, water scenes, mythological figures and animals.

 Bathhouses

 In 1986 ruins of 4th- to 6th-century baths were found in Ashkelon.
 The bathhouses are believed to have been used for prostitution.
 The remains of nearly 100 mostly male infants were found in a sewer under the bathhouse, leading to conjectures that prostitutes had discarded their unwanted newborns there.

-Religious sites
+Byzantine Church

 The remains of a 4th-century Byzantine church with marble slab flooring and glass mosaic walls can be seen in the Barnea Quarter.
 Remains of a synagogue from this period have also been found.